-We stayed at the B&B Brera Prestige.
+While in Milan, we stayed at the B&B Brera Prestige.
 This is a modern and chic B&B located in the Brera neighborhood within 5 min walking distance from the Castello Sforza and 15 min from the Duomo.
-It was spacious and very clean, with the host checking daily that we were comfortable and restocking amenities like coffee, wine, water and shampoo among others.
-When traveling overseas, I spend the first couple of days recovering from the jet lag; I usually wake up very early and then my energy crashes by midday.
-This time I was awake by 4:30 am, so our plan for the morning was to take it easy and only check the Duomo and the Galleria Vittorio Emanuele.
+It is spacious and very clean, with the host checking daily to restock amenities like coffee, wine, water and shampoo, among others.

 Our 15 min walk towards the Duomo began around 9:15 am.
 Along the way we passed several “Bars” with delicious looking pastries and busy coffee counters.
 In Italy the establishments/cafeterias that offer coffee drinks, wine & alcohol, pastries, sandwiches and paninies are called BARS.
 I love pastries, so we went inside the Bar that had the biggest pastry selection; I got a delicious, warm and just taken out of the oven croissant and my husband got his usual morning beverage when traveling, a double espresso.
 We stopped one more time at another bar, just before reaching our destination, to grab a couple of sandwiches that caught our attention through the glass window.
 When exploring a new place, I love that first contact with the local cuisine; the experience is usually unforgettable and sets the tone to a great beginning of a new adventure.
 Fed and happy, we were ready for the Duomo.

 I usually feel more comfortable having tickets in advance, but this time we decided to buy them at the venue.
-You can buy the tickets online, but you’ll be charged with a delivery cost and a service fee.
+Ticket for il Duomo can be purchased in advance online, but a delivery cost and a service fee will be added to the cost.
 We arrived at the main entrance at around 10:15 am, it was a Tuesday and the line was almost nonexistent.
 We were directed by the guards to the ticket office at the entrance of the Duomo Museo ①.
 Later we learned that there was a second and bigger ticket office on one of the sides of the Duomo Museo ②.

 The entrance to the Duomo Cathedral which includes a visit to the Duomo Museum costs 3€.
 Beware that there is a dress code too enter the Cathedral: shoulders have to be covered, and skirts and shorts can’t be too short.
 Guards at the door will deny you entrance if they feel you are not dressed appropriately.
 So don’t waste your time and money, if in your day plan it is to visit a church, start by dressing accordingly or bring with you something to cover your shoulders and legs.